 Categorical distance calculation is a key requirement for many data mining tasks.
 In this paper, we proposed ConDist, an unsupervised categorical distance measure based on the correlation between the target attribute and context attributes.
-With this approach, we aim to compensate for the lack of inherent orders within categorical attributes by extracting statistical relationships from the data set.
+With this approach, we aim to compensate for the lack of inherent orders within categorical attribute by extracting statistical relationships from the data set.
+Such correlations are often present in real-world data sets [10].